 Watch out how fast your plants leaves start to go limp when you stop watering it.
 Does it take a day or two, or a week?
 How quickly does the soil dry up, or does it remain soggy for a long time?
 Some careful observations in the begging will tell you how often and how much you need to water your plant so that the soil is not soggy, and your plant does’t reach the point when its leaves start getting limp.
 You can read more about watering requirements, and what to do if your plant is suffering from neglect in terms of watering here.

 When it comes to light, too much or too little can be estimated by your plant’s leaves and growth habit.
-Lanky plants with long stems suggest not enough light, and short dense foliage with too small leaves for the type you are growing suggest that maybe the light levels are too high.
-Also when you move your plant to a higher light level, you need to do that gradually so that your plant can get acclimated, and to prevent burning your plants leaves.
+Lanky plants with long stems suggest not enough light, and short dense foliage with too small leaves for the type you are growing, or burns on the leaves, suggest that maybe the light levels are too high.
+Also when you move your plant to a higher light level, you need to do that gradually so that your plant can get acclimated, and to prevent burning the plant’s leaves.

 Other Conditions to Get Your Plants Thriving

 When you have watering and light down, you can insure your plants are surviving, but that doesn’t necessary mean they are thriving.
-To get the best out of your leafy pets, you need to make sure they have everything they need: the best humidity levels, the right type of soil, nutrition, enough room for growth, proper trimming and a nice hair do.
-It’s also very important to keep an eye on any pests that might have infected your plants.
-Early action is the best way to deal with it.
-Manually remove as much of the parasites as you can, trim your plant and remove the most infected bits, and then thoroughly spray it with the appropriate chemical.
-Keeping an eye out for those nasty little bugs can really pay off.
+To get the best out of your leafy pets, you need to make sure they have everything they need: the best humidity and temperature levels, the right type of soil and nutrition, enough room for growth, proper trimming and maintenance.
+It’s also very important to keep an eye on any pests that might have infected your plants and to deal with them in a timely manner.

 Related Blog Posts

 Dealing with pests